makersacademy/async-workshops/promises-workshop/README.md

 This process layers on top of the process for understanding the flow of control.
 See the [callbacks worksheet](../callbacks-workshop/README.md) for a reminder.

-1. I follow the flow of control to understand what parts of my code will get run when.
+1. First, I follow the flow of control to understand what parts of my code will get run when.

 2. I imagine running my code.
 I make a provisional list of the values that I think variables will have and the values that will be returned by functions.

 3. I `console.log` variables and function return values to see their data.
 I use more `console.log`s to follow this data as it flows on through the rest of my program.
+I use this information to correct my provisional list.

 ## Workshop (1 hour)